 - the prevalence of the condition in the EU must not be more than 5 in 10,000 or it must be unlikely that marketing of the medicine would generate sufficient returns to justify the investment needed for its development;

 - no satisfactory method of diagnosis, prevention or treatment of the condition concerned can be authorised, or, if such a method exists, the medicine must be of significant benefit to those affected by the condition.

-Applications for orphan designation are examined by the European Medicines Agency's Committee for Orphan Medicinal Products (COMP), using the network of experts that the Committee has built up.
+Applications for orphan designation are examined by the EMA's Committee for Orphan Medicinal Products (COMP), using the network of experts that the Committee has built up.
 The evaluation process takes a maximum of 90 days from validation.

 For information on how to apply, see how to apply for orphan designation.

 The Agency sends the COMP opinion to the European Commission, which is responsible for granting the orphan designation.
 The full list of orphan designations is available in the Community register of orphan medicinal products for human use.